LennyPK/handwritten-digit-recogniser/README.md

 Navigate to >> `View` >> `View Testing Images`, and the images will be displayed.

 ## Credits
-Cynthia Kwok - Made the GUI and Interface
+Cynthia Kwok - Made the GUI and Interface <br />
 Pulasthi Lenaduwa - Integrated the AI Models into the GUI

 ## Acknowledgments